CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getilfunctionbody-method.md

 ## <a name="parameters"></a>Paramètres
  `moduleId`
- [in] L’ID du module dans lequel la fonction réside.
+ [in] The ID of the module in which the function resides.

  `methodId`
- [in] Le jeton de métadonnées pour la méthode.
+ [in] The metadata token for the method.

  `ppMethodHeader`
- [out] Pointeur vers l’en-tête de la méthode.
+ [out] A pointer to the method's header.

  `pcbMethodSize`
- [out] Entier qui spécifie la taille de la méthode.
+ [out] An integer that specifies the size of the method.

 ## <a name="remarks"></a>Notes
- Une méthode est limitée par le module dans lequel il réside. Étant donné que le `GetILFunctionBody` méthode est conçue pour donner un accès au code MSIL avant qu’il a été chargé par le common language runtime (CLR), il utilise le jeton de métadonnées de la méthode pour rechercher l’instance souhaitée.
+ A method is scoped by the module in which it lives.
+Because the `GetILFunctionBody` method is designed to give a tool access to the MSIL code before it has been loaded by the common language runtime (CLR), it uses the metadata token of the method to find the desired instance.

- `GetILFunctionBody` peut retourner un HRESULT de CORPROF_E_FUNCTION_NOT_IL si le `methodId` pointe vers une méthode sans code MSIL (comme une méthode abstraite ou une plateforme (méthode) (PInvoke)).
+ `GetILFunctionBody` can return a CORPROF_E_FUNCTION_NOT_IL HRESULT if the `methodId` points to a method without any MSIL code (such as an abstract method, or a platform invoke (PInvoke) method).

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib